La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: La-Proteina

-model's main generative component.
-Together with the continuous backbone coordinates, the per-residue latent variables can be generated using efficient, fully-continuous flow matching methods, while mixed modality modeling complexities are handled by encoder and decoder. (ii) It is critical to maintain the explicit \CA-based backbone representation in \ourmodel's hybrid, \textit{partially latent} framework.
-That way, we can build on top of advances in high-performance backbone modeling.
-Our ablations show that also encoding \CAs in latent space leads to significantly worse results (ablations in \cref{app:encca_abl}). (iii) Maintaining explicit backbone modeling capabilities also allows us to use different generation schedules for global \CA backbone structure and per-residue atomistic (latent) details (see \Cref{sec:sampling}), a critical detail in our framework to achieve high performance (ablations in \cref{app:sampling_hparams_abl}).
-We argue that our hybrid approach is a key reason why \ourmodel significantly outperforms existing latent frameworks for protein structure generation~\citep{lu2024generating, fu2024latent, mcpartlon2024omniprot,yim2025hierarchical}, all of which opt for fully-latent modeling instead. (iv) Our partially latent framework also increases scalability.
-Explicit modeling of all atoms in large proteins can require complex and memory-consuming neural networks---in fact, for that reason some approaches that treat all atoms explicitly can only be trained on small proteins~\citep{alamdari2024pallatom}.
-In contast, \ourmodel's per-residue latent variables simply become additional channels on top of the \CA coordinates, thereby enabling the application of established, high-performance backbone-processing architectures~\citep{geffner2025proteina} without increasing the length of internal sequence representations.
+(iii) Maintaining explicit backbone modeling capabilities also allows us to use different generation schedules for global \CA backbone structure and per-residue atomistic (latent) details (see \Cref{sec:sampling}), a critical detail in our framework to achieve high performance (ablations in \cref{app:sampling_hparams_abl}).
+We argue that our hybrid approach is a key reason why \ourmodel significantly outperforms existing latent frameworks for protein structure generation, all of which opt for fully-latent modeling instead. (iv) Our partially latent framework increases scalability.
+Explicit modeling of all atoms in large proteins may require complex and memory-consuming neural networks---in fact, for that reason some approaches that treat all atoms explicitly can only be trained on small proteins~\citep{alamdari2024pallatom}.
+In contast, \ourmodel's per-residue latent variables simply become additional channels on top of the \CA coordinates, enabling the application of established, high-performance backbone-processing architectures~\citep{geffner2025proteina} without increasing the length of internal sequence representations.
 Hence, we can keep the model's memory footprint manageable, and scale the model to large protein generation tasks of up to 800 residues (see \Cref{sec:exp_long_chain_gen}).\looseness=-1

-Next, we formally introduce \ourmodel (overview in \cref{fig:overview}).
-First, we train a conditional VAE, with its encoder mapping input proteins (sequence and structure) to latent variables, and its decoder reconstructing complete proteins from the latent variables and \CA coordinates.
-Leveraging the VAE, in we then train a flow matching model to learn the joint distribution over latent variables and coordinates of the \CA atoms.\looseness=-1
+Next, we introduce \ourmodel (\cref{fig:overview}).
+First, we train a VAE, with its encoder mapping input proteins (sequence and structure) to latent variables, and its decoder reconstructing complete proteins from the latent variables and \CA coordinates.
+Leveraging the VAE, we then train a flow matching model to learn the joint distribution over latent variables and coordinates of the \CA atoms.\looseness=-1

 \textbf{Notation.} $L$ denotes protein length, $\xca \in \mathbb{R}^{L\times 3}$ the \CA coordinates, $\xnca \in \mathbb{R}^{L \times 36 \times 3}$ the coordinates of other heavy atoms (Atom37 representation without \CAs, see \cref{sec:prels}), $\s\in \{0, ..., 19\}^L$ the protein sequence, and $\z \in \mathbb{R}^{L \times 8}$ the (8-dimensional) per-residue latent variables.